deveshtanwar-IMG/ejs-crud/readme.md

 DB_URI=your_database_uri_here  # Replace with your MongoDB URI
 ```

-### 4. Create 'uploads' Folder
+### 4. Create 'public/uploads' Folder

-Create a folder named `uploads` in the root of the project.
+Create a folder named `public/uploads` in the root of the project.
 This folder will be used to save uploaded images.

 ### 5. Run the Application